Getting Started

 - How to review drugs, how to identify doctors in denial,

-- How to carefully replace doctors in denial, 5% maximum slow taper method,
+- How to carefully replace doctors in denial,

 - How to report side effects and drug interactions,

-- Rx drug allergy alert,
+- Rx drug allergy alert method

 - How to order copies of your medical records, and more.